topo-gps/ios-manual/en/waypoint_edit.rst

    :width: 320px
    :alt: Editing Waypoints Topo GPS

-   *Figure 1.
-A pop-up with four possibilities to modify a waypoint.*
+   *A pop-up with five possibilities to modify a waypoint.*

 The pop-up shows four possibilities to modify the waypoint.